 Accelerated Reader™ for Key Stage 3

-Students in Year 7, Year 8 and Year 9 are enrolled in the Accelerated Reader™ (AR) scheme.
-This involves students’ reading books pitched at their individual reading level (ZPD) that they have chosen to read for pleasure.
+Students in Year 7, Year 8 and lower sets in Year 9 are enrolled in the Accelerated Reader™ (AR) scheme.
+This involves students’ reading books pitched at their individual reading level (ZPD) that they have chosen to read.
 After completing the book they then carry out an online quiz based on what they have read.

 How much time should they be reading?

-As a minimum, your child should be reading for at least 20 minutes a day.
-However, real progress in their reading skills can be achieved if they are reading for 35 minutes or over a day.
+As a minimum, your child should be reading for at least 20 minutes as day.
+However real progress in their reading skills can be achieved if they are reading for 35 minutes or over a day.
 Monitoring the amount of time your child is reading will significantly help boost their literacy skills.

 How can I check my child’s progress?